 If you are interested in putting your house on the market, our Sales Agents will be pleased to arrange a home valuation.
 Those looking to purchase property in Walthamstow can discuss their needs with our local experts and arrange viewings at suitable properties.
 Alternatively, if you are a Landlord considering letting your property, or you are looking to rent within the Walthamstow area, our Lettings Agents are on hand to support you.

-Kings Group estate agents are proud to present this two double bedroom split level maisonette.
-The property is being offered on a chain free basis and can be sold furnished...
+Kings Group estate agents are proud to present this very spacious two bedroom first floor flat.
+The flat is being sold on a chain free basis and is sole agency...

 Offers in excess of £525,000

-Kings Group estate agents are proud to present this three bedroom mid terrace house.
-The property is being offered on a chain free basis as it is currently being rented....
+Kings Group estate agents are proud to present this Three bedroom mid terrace property.
+The property is a lovely family home and is in ideal condition for a family to...

-Kings Group estate agents are proud to present this unique and well proportioned two bedroom first floor flat.
-The property comprises of a communal drive way which leads to a...
+Kings Group estate agents are proud to present this two bedroom ground floor converted flat.
+The property comprises of a communal entrance with access to both ground and first floor...

 £1800 pcm + fees